-Have you ever thought about what goes into hospital operations?
+By Josh Jarman Have you ever thought about what goes into hospital operations?
 Oftentimes we spend so much time thinking about doctors, nurses and patients that we tend to overlook those who work behind the scenes to take care of the hospital building itself.
-Each pipe, ventilation shaft, walkway and…read more
+Each pipe, ventilation…read more

-Experience teaches us that few things in life go according to plan.
+By Josh Jarman Experience teaches us that few things in life go according to plan.
 As a result, we are encouraged by our elders to hope for the best and to prepare for the worst.
-After successfully navigating through an early-life tragedy, Joe Thompson has learned to embrace change with humility and to write…read more
+After successfully navigating through an early-life tragedy, Joe Thompson has learned to embrace change with…read more

-Few things in life can seem scarier than the thought of surgery – especially for an 11-year-old.
+By Josh Jarman Few things in life can seem scarier than the thought of surgery – especially for an 11-year-old.
 After her tonsillectomy at Watauga Medical Center, Lula Bovino awoke last December to find a teddy bear nestled beside her in the recovery room.
-This unexpected companion surprised and encouraged…read more
+This unexpected companion surprised…read more

 Albert Einstein said, “There are two ways to live your life.
 One is as though nothing is a miracle.
 The other is as though everything is a miracle.”
 Laura’s story Laura can still remember the day her parents informed her they would be moving out of the country to pursue a missionary life.
 At…read more

-For most men, few things in life are considered more valuable than their car, especially if their car is an old Ford Model T. Floridian Graham Haile’s appreciation for the Tin Lizzie took root a couple of years ago when his son-in-law invited him over to help tinker on his 1913 Model T. While…read more
+By Josh Jarman For most men, few things in life are considered more valuable than their car, especially if their car is an old Ford Model T. Floridian Graham Haile’s appreciation for the Tin Lizzie took root a couple of years ago when his son-in-law invited him over to help tinker on his 1913…read more

 I had to bring my 4-week-old son in this morning for some scans in radiology.
 He had to fast for four hours beforehand so I was pacing the halls to soothe him.
 Three employees asked if I needed help and a fourth asked if she could get me anything.
 All of that within 15 minutes of walking.
 Then radiology got us back almost 30 minutes early.
 And everyone from check-in to these scans has been so warm, friendly, and professional.
 We’re still here, but they’ve made me feel at ease and that they personally care.Katie Y.